TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Text/Index.rst

 ^^^^

 The content object "TEXT" can be used to output static text or HTML.

-Note that the stdWrap properties are not available under the property "stdWrap" (as they are for the other cObjects), but on the very rootlevel of the object.
-This is non-standard!
-Check the examples.
+stdWrap properties are available under the property "value" and - just like for any other cObject - under the property "stdWrap".

 .. ### BEGIN~OF~TABLE ###